 To visit this magnificent temple as well as the city of Agra, take off at Pandit Deen Dayal Upadhyay Airport and head straight north until you reach the Yamuna river.
 Turn east and follow the river until you see the Taj Mahal on the right bank of the river.
 Head back east-southeast to the airport where you took off.

 This famous archaeological site featuring the Great Pyramids and the Great Sphinx is obviously an interesting landmark, but just as fascinating is how close the Giza pyramid complex is to the edge of Cairo.
 Cairo is a huge city, worth taking a look at as well, so you can for example take off at Cairo International Airport and fly south-southeast across the city until you cross the Nile and see the Giza complex.
 There are other airports to land at, such as the Sphinx Airport which is closeby in the northeast direction.

-Tokyo, the capital of Japan, is number three.
-Microsoft did a great job creating a very detailed city, which really stands out at night.
+Microsoft did a great job creating a very detailed version of Tokyo, which really stands out at night.
 Take off at RJTT Haneda Intl and fly north to the city center.
-If you have the time, continue to Mount Fuji which is visible in the distance, located around 100 km of 62 miles west-southwest of the city.
+If you have the time, continue to Mount Fuji which is visible in the distance, located around 100 km or 62 miles west-southwest of the city.